BIN0806/GoogleMeetsTranslate/README.md

 ./run-server.ps1
 ```

-This launches the official `libretranslate/libretranslate` container on `http://localhost:5000/translate`.
+This launches the official `libretranslate/libretranslate` container on `http://localhost:{PORT}/translate`.
+You will see the port in the terminal once you run the above commands.

 Under the popup’s **Translation API endpoints** field, enter:
 ```